turingschool/front-end-curriculum/projects/chatroom.md

 - Mobile-first (like you've never done)
 - Accessible

 Your main goal for this phase of the project is to focus on the user interface.
-In later interations, we will add the actual functionality that makes it a chat application.
+In later iterations, we will add the actual functionality that makes it a chat application.

 ### Project Timeline